Memari Assembly constituency

-Memari is an assembly constituency in Purba Bardhaman district in the Indian state of West Bengal.
+Memari Assembly constituency is an assembly constituency in Purba Bardhaman district in the Indian state of West Bengal.

 Overview

 As per orders of the Delimitation Commission, No. 265 Memari assembly constituency covers Memari municipality, Memari I community development block, and Kuchut, Satgachhia II gram panchayats of Memari II community development block.

-Memari assembly segment was earlier part of Burdwan (Lok Sabha constituency).
-As per orders of Delimitation Commission it is part of No. 38 Bardhaman Purba (Lok Sabha constituency).
+As per orders of Delimitation Commission it is part of No. 38 Bardhaman Purba Lok Sabha constituency.
+Memari assembly segment was earlier part of Burdwan Lok Sabha constituency.